Working in Collaboration

 Over the last year, we have taken some important steps towards creating our Hospital Group, for example:

-- We have appointed our new Group leadership team alongside our existing joint Chair, Alan Burns, as follows: Simon Weldon Group CEO (July 2020); Mark Smith, Group Chief People Officer (August 2020); Andy Callow, Group Chief Digital and Information Officer (December 2020); and Teresa La Thangue, Group Director of Communications, PR and Engagement (June 2021).
+- We have appointed our new Group leadership team alongside our existing joint Chair, Alan Burns, as follows: Simon Weldon Group CEO (July 2020); Mark Smith, Group Chief People Officer (August 2020) and Andy Callow, Group Chief Digital and Information Officer (December 2020).

 - Because this is a collaboration and not a formal merger, we have strengthened hospital leadership teams to ensure appropriate focus on the needs of each Trust.
 Two Hospital Chief Executives have been appointed: Debbie Needham, KGH; and Heidi Smoult, NGH.
 Whilst both Chief Executives play an important leadership role, Simon Weldon remains the only accountable officer for both hospital Trusts.